wisniewskikr/chrisblog-it-java-springboot/spring-boot/others/security/authentication-authorization/sso/oidc-oauth2/oidc-oauth2-keycloak/README.md

-docker run -p 8080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:19.0.3 start-dev

 DESCRIPTION
 -----------

 ##### Goal
-The goal of this project is to present how to implement **Form Authentication and Authorization** using **Java** application with **Spring Boot** framework.
-Form Authentication and Authorization is a **default** form provided by **Spring Security**.
+The goal of this project is to present how to implement SSO security by **Keycloak** using **Java** application with **Spring Boot** framework.
+Keycloak is the tool which handles authentication (**OIDC**) and authorization (**OAuth2**).
+Java application uses **Spring Security** and **Keycloak** dependencies.

 ##### Basic Flow
 The following flow takes place in this project:
-1. User uses any Browser for sending request to Server for secured content
+1. User via Browser sends request to Server for secured content
-1. Server sends back Spring Security Default Login page to User via Browser
+1. Server redirects User via Browser to Keycloak Login page
-1. User via Browser fills credentials and sends request to Server
+1. User via Browser fills credentials and sends request to Keycloak
+1. Keycloak checks credentials and redirects request to Server with OAuth token
-1. Server checks credentials.
-If credentials are valid then secured content is sent back to User via Browser
+1. Server checks if user is properly authenticated and has access to secured content.
+If everything is ok then secured content is sent back to User via Browser

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.